awsdocs/amazon-sagemaker-developer-guide/doc_source/ll_how-it-works.md

 # How Linear Learner Works<a name="ll_how-it-works"></a>

-**Note**
-Input data for the linear learner algorithm must be shuffled\.
-If it isn't—for example, if the data is ordered by label—the method fails\.
+There are three steps involved in the implementation of the linear learner algorithm: preprocess, train, and validate\.

 ## Step 1: Preprocess<a name="step1-preprocessing"></a>

 If the option is turned on, the algorithm first goes over a small sample of the data to learn its characteristics\.
 The algorithm learns the mean value and the standard deviation for every feature and label\.
 It uses this information during training\.

+**Note**
+Input data for the linear learner algorithm must be shuffled\.
+If it isn't—for example, if the data is ordered by label—the algorithm fails\.

-You can configure the algorithm to normalize the data\.
-Normalization shifts the label to have a mean of zero and scales it to have unit standard deviation\.
-If you want the algorithm to normalize the data for you, specify the `auto` \(default\) value\.
+You can configure the algorithm to normalize the data with the \(`normalize_label`\) hyperparameter\.
+Label normalizationshifts the label to have a mean of zero and scales it to have unit standard deviation\.
+If you want the algorithm to normalize the data for you, specify the `auto` \(default\) value for the `normalize_data` hyperparameter\.
 When auto normalization is enabled, the algorithm does the following:
 + For regression problems, shifts and scales the label\.
 For classification problems, leaves the label as is\.
 + Always scales the features\.
 + Shifts the features only for dense data\.